vlakhani28/vps-new/README.md

 You will be asked for the application name.
 After you enter the application name, everything will be done automatically.
 If there is no error, you can access your app at: https://yourappname.herokapp.com

+I JUST EDITIED SOME CODES I AM NOT A OWNER OF THIS FILES ~KING REMIX